Vagner Mancini: Coaching career

 On 2 January 2019, Mancini joined São Paulo FC as the club's technical coordinator.
 On 14 February, he was named interim coach after the club announced a deal with Cuca, out due to health problems; in April, as Cuca was given the green light to manage, he returned to his previous role.

 On 14 October 2019, after leaving São Paulo, Mancini was appointed head coach of Atlético Mineiro until the end of the season, and left the club after four wins in 13 matches.
 On 25 June 2020, he replaced dismissed Cristóvão Borges at the helm of fellow top tier side Atlético Goianiense.

 On 12 October 2020, Mancini was appointed head coach of Corinthians, signing a contract until the end of 2021.
 On 16 May of the following year, after being knocked out of the 2021 Campeonato Paulista, he was sacked.

 On 19 June 2021, Mancini was appointed head coach of another top tier side, América Mineiro.
 He resigned on 14 October, and was named at the helm of Grêmio for a second spell just hours later.

 Mancini was unable to avoid Grêmio's relegation, and was subsequently sacked on 14 February 2022.
 On 12 April, he returned to América in the place of Marquinhos Santos.

+On 7 August 2023, Mancini was dismissed by América after a poor league run.
+Late in the month he returned to Ceará, with the club in the second division.

+Mancini was sacked from Ceará on 26 June 2024, after four winless matches, and returned to Atlético Goianiense on 4 July.
+He was also dismissed from the latter on 4 August, after seven winless matches in charge, and moved to neighbouring Goiás two days later.

+Mancini led Goiás to seven consecutive wins in the last seven matches of the season, but announced his departure from the club 21 November 2024, three days before the season's end.
+On 26 March 2025, however, he returned to the club, but was sacked on 13 October.

+On 30 October 2025, Mancini signed a contract with Red Bull Bragantino until the end of the year.

 Personal life

-Mancini's son Matheus is also a footballer.
-A centre back, he plays for Confiança.
+Mancini is son of the also footballer Vastinho.
+His son, Matheus, is a centre back who current plays for Confiança.